Posts By :

 Important Note: Per the City Of Portland, “Distributors in the City of Portland are required to meet the minimum biofuel content requirements for all fuel they distribute beginning on May 15, 2024.
 All diesel fuel distributed to retail stations, non-retail dealers, or wholesale purchaser-consumers must include a minimum of 15% biofuel content, from either renewable diesel or biodiesel.
 This requirement increases to 50% on May 15, 2026, and 99% on May 15, 2030”.

-Crude oil is trading just below $70, at a current price of $66.61/barrel.
-This is $1.39/barrel lower than it was last week.
+Crude oil is hovering just above $77/barrel, at a current price of $77.05/barrel.

 It’s essential to recognize that fuel prices result from a complex interplay of the factors mentioned above and other regional factors.
 Additionally, prices may vary by specific regions within Oregon and Washington.
 For the most precise and up-to-date information on fuel prices and the causes for these price changes within your area, use the links below for AAA & GasBuddy.